ad-freiburg/qlever/benchmark/Usage.md

 To write your own class, first include `benchmark/infrastructure/Benchmark.h` in you file.
 It includes all needed classes, interfaces and types.
 Secondly, you should write your class inside the `ad_benchmark` namespace, where all benchmark infrastructure can be found.

-Now, the interface for benchmark classes has 3 functions:
+Now, the interface for benchmark classes has 5 functions:
+- `name`
+- `addConfigurationOptions`
 - `parseConfiguration`
 - `getMetadata`
 - `runAllBenchmarks`

-`parseConfiguration` and `getMetadata` are for advanced features, and come with default implementations, that don't actually do anything.
+`addConfigurationOptions`, `parseConfiguration` and `getMetadata` are for advanced features, and come with default implementations, that don't actually do anything.
 So they can be safely ignored for the time being.

+`name` should just return the name of your benchmark class, so that you can easily identify it later.

 `runAllBenchmarks` is where you actually measure your functions using the classes of `BenchmarkMeasurementContainer.h`, which should be created using `BenchmarkResults`, who will save them and later pass them on for processing by the infrastructure.
 Which could look like this: